 For more than 50 percent of homeowners, the garage is the most cluttered room of the house.
 This is because it becomes a bit of an on-site storage unit, perfect for housing holiday décor, toys, tools, and other gear.
-But using your garage to store items doesn’t mean you have to sacrifice organization or space.
-You just have to get smart about your garage storage solutions.
+But using your garage to store items doesn’t mean sacrificing organization or space.
+You have to get smart about your garage storage solutions.

 There’s no reason your garage can’t be a functional and usable space.
 Here are a few simple garage hacks to maximize space and make your garage a place you want to use daily.

 Leaving boxes, tools, and gear on the floor is not just inconvenient—it’s the perfect way to attract unwanted insects and pests.
 They thrive in dark areas and love eating away at the cardboard, making it easier for them to establish a colony.

 Moving those items off the floor and onto wall-mounted storage systems is a great way to keep your garage in better condition.
 But you don’t have to settle for a rickety wire shelf you put together.

 Instead, install wall-mounted bike racks to organize your two-wheeled transportation and sports equipment.
 Add permanent shelves along the walls of your garage where storage is most needed, and use the entire wall space.

 Vertical storage allows you to maximize your storage space without decreasing the floor space you have in the garage.
 You’ll still have plenty of room for your car, workbench, tools, and any other oversized equipment.

 2. Create a Designated Work Area

 If you spend much time tinkering with projects, working on your car, or gardening, you’ll want to create a designated work area.